nestjs/docs.nestjs.com/content/recipes/prisma.md

 Your `UserService` and `PostService` currently wrap the CRUD queries that are available in Prisma Client.
 In a real world application, the service would also be the place to add business logic to your application.
 For example, you could have a method called `updatePassword` inside the `UserService` that would be responsible for updating the password of a user.

 We need to register the new services with Nest so that it can perform the injection.
-We do this by editing our module file (`app.module.ts`) and adding the service to the `providers` array of the `@Module()` decorator.
+We do this by editing our module file (`app.module.ts`) and adding the new services to the `providers` array of the `@Module()` decorator.

 ```typescript
 import { Module } from '@nestjs/common';